agalindorcl/secws/lab800/lab800_audit_vault.md

 ## Step 8 : Data Privacy Reports ##

-DBSAT Discoverer CSV output can be uploaded in order to run Data Privacy reports from Audit Vault (see Auditor's guide, chapter 6 - Data Privacy reports).
+DBSAT Discoverer CSV output can be uploaded in order to run Data Privacy reports from Audit Vault.

 We will start by loading DBSAT Discoverer’s report into Audit Vault.